 GPO Box 9990,

 in your capital city

 GPO Box 273C, Hobart,

-The British Australian Pensioner Association was formed to promote the interests of all Britons resident in Australia who either are, or will one day become, recipients of the British Age Pension.
+The British Age Pensioner Alliance was formed to promote the interests of all Britons who either are, or will one day become, recipients of the British Age Pension.

 To help us keep